HHS/meshrdf/Allowable-descriptor-qualifier-pairs.md

 ## RDF

-This RDF is depicted in the following graph:
+The RDF is depicted in the following graph:

 ![](https://github.com/HHS/mesh-rdf/blob/master/doc/DQPair.png)